Railking.co.uk Homepage

 July 2007

 Not much actual news at the start of the month though Continental Modeller have now reviewed the EMD F3 diesels.
-Those who have wondered about the likely effectiveness of repainting (given the missed tie-in sales opportunities that have been mentioned before) might like to have a look at these N&W coaches{short description of image}.
+Those who have wondered about the likely effectiveness of repainting (given the missed tie-in sales opportunities that have been mentioned before) might like to have a look at these N&W coaches.

 June 2007